 When starting anything, it's often hard to know where to start, never mind detailing.
-Detailing can be a maze, there are a number of different levels of detailing, with a number of different techniques and theories, but we're here to start you off on some of the basics.
+Car detailing can be a maze, there are a number of different stages of detailing, with a number of different techniques and theories, but we're here to start you off on some of the basics.
 Basics that probably sound too detailed to be basic, but we can assure you this is as basic as a proper detail gets.

 This is our 12-step programme to a beginner's detail:

 Always use a pre-cleaner.
 One specifically formulated to remove bugs and stubborn grime.
-We'd recommend our Citrus Power, which is infused with citrus cleaning properties to safely but effectively lessen road grime with the benefit of being gentle to wax or sealant layers, something that will come in to its own on washes later down the line.
+We'd recommend our Citrus Power Bug and Grime Remover, which is infused with citrus cleaning properties to safely but effectively lessen road grime with the benefit of being gentle to car wax or sealant layers, something that will come in to its own on washes later down the line.
 Spray this on the lower areas of the car, as well as any areas that have become bug-splattered.

-First off, before doing anything, you'll need to spray on an iron dissolver first - our Iron Out product is perfect at this stage - this will dissolve any ferrous contamination such as industrial fall out and rail dust that has fused itself to the paintwork.
-Next, you'll need to use a solvent tar remover to soften any tar that may be stuck to the paint.
-An important step here is to rewash the vehicle, or at least the areas treated with the solvent, as solvents will melt Clay bars and really interfere with the next step.
-Clay bars are brilliant, just rub the block over the paintwork using a slip or lube and it does the hard work for you, effectively shaving off any remaining contamination such as tree sap or even overspray in its path.
-Following the previous two stages, though, there shouldn't be too much for the clay bars to pick up.
-Remember to use a lubricant such as Auto Finesse Glide with any clay bar!
+First off, before doing anything, you'll need to spray on an iron dissolver first - Iron Out our fallout remover product is perfect at this stage - this will dissolve any ferrous contamination such as industrial fall out and rail dust that has fused itself to the paintwork.
+Next, you'll need to use a solvent tar and glue remover to soften any tar that may be stuck to the paint.
+An important step here is to re-wash the vehicle, or at least the areas treated with the solvent, as solvents will melt Clay bars and really interfere with the next step.
+Detailing clay is brilliant, just rub the block over the paintwork using a slip or clay lubricant and it does the hard work for you, effectively shaving off any remaining contamination such as tree sap or even overspray in its path.
+Following the previous two stages, though, there shouldn't be too much for the clay bar to pick up.
+Remember to use a lubricant such as Glide clay lubricant with any clay bar!
 Then wash and rinse again.

 Start at the top of the vehicle and work your way down.
 Tackling it panel by panel will be the easiest way to make sure you get every area streak free.
 It's important to work quickly (to avoid water spots), while being thorough so not to leave any streaks from the drying process.
 If you are left with any water spots, a quick detailer is a great product to clean them up with after.

-You can either polish by hand or you can polish using a machine polisher.
-Polishing by hand will give you a good finish, but it won't be anywhere near as good as a machine polish (if you know what you're doing).
+You can either use a hand polish or you can use a machine polisher.
+Polishing by hand will give you a good finish, but it won't be anywhere near as good as using a machine polisher (if you know what you're doing - try our Basic Guide to Machine Polishing to get you started).
 We have products for both applications.
-We'd advise against putting any machine polisher to your car without experience.
+We'd advise against putting any machine polisher to your car without any experience.
 Our top tip would be to practice on a separate panel first.
 These are easy enough to pick up from scrap yards.
-Better that than burning through the paint on your car, resulting in a full panel respray or even a whole car respray.
+Better that, than burning through the paint on your car, resulting in a full panel respray or even a whole car respray.